-We grit and clear snow and ice from around half the adopted roads and pavements in Derbyshire except for motorways and trunk roads, which are dealt with by the Highways Agency (opens in a new window) and the roads in Derby city (opens in a new window), which are the city council's responsibility.
+We grit and clear snow and ice from around half the adopted roads and pavements in Derbyshire except for motorways and trunk roads, which are dealt with by Highways England and the roads in Derby city, which are the city council's responsibility.

 Our regular gritting routes are split into three categories − primary, secondary and tertiary:

 Are treated during the day and night and will ‘pre-treated’ before bad weather hits.
 Gritting continues 24 hours a day if necessary, as previously.